VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 This function uses the `LoginForm` we created in `root/users/forms.py`.
-We want to make login easy for users so we allow them to use their `username` OR `email` to login.
+We want to make login easy for users so we allow them to use their `username` OR `email` to log in.
-Only `email`s can have an `@` symbol according to our username form validation, so if an `@` symbol is found in the field, we search mongodb for users with that `email` field.
-If no `@` symbol is provided in the form field, we search for users in mongodb with that `username` field.
-If a user is found in the database, we check if their provided password is correct. by checking if their provided password, when hashed matches the hash value for the discovered user in mongodb.
+Only `email`s can have an `@` symbol according to our username form validation, so if an `@` symbol is found in the field, we search MongoDB for users with that `email` field.
+If no `@` symbol is provided in the form field, we search for users in MongoDB with that `username` field.
+If a user is found in the database, we check if their provided password is correct. by checking if their provided password, when hashed matches the hash value for the discovered user in MongoDB.
 Recall the `check_password()` method we added to our user model above for how this works.

-Now that our users can `register` and `login` (through the traditional username/password method), lets check out how to log them out:
+Now that our users can `register` and `login` (through the traditional username/password method), let's check out how to log them out:

 ```python